Fishing tips for beginners

 Check the weather

-While you can catch fish during any weather conditions, an overcast day has been known to be one of the best conditions to have a successful trip.
+While you can catch fish during any weather conditions, an overcast day has been known to be one of the best conditions to have success.

 Make sure you wear layers and have a waterproof coat with you as the weather can change drastically throughout the day.
 Boots are highly recommended too.